OcelotBabou/Quartz/content/2-The World/Regions/Cities/Taenarius.md

 **Overview:**

-Taenarius is one of the few cities within Donatus Stultitia, located on the southeastern edge of the region.
+Taenarius is one of the few cities within [[Donatus Stultitia]], located on the southeastern edge of the region.
 It sits on the very periphery of the harsh Mirage Plains, where life is challenging but possible.
 The city relies heavily on the brief rainy season, during which flocks of beasts pass through their lands, allowing the inhabitants to store essential resources for the long, dry periods.
 Taenarius is built underground, with a network of tunnels providing refuge from the blistering heat and offering protection from the ever-present threat of Gnoll raids.

 **Description:**